Andy Samberg Says 'Brooklyn Nine-Nine's Writers & Cast Are 'Rethinking' How to 'Move Forward'

 What Brooklyn Nine-Nine will look like in Season 8 is still very much up in the air.

 "We're taking a step back, and the writers are all rethinking how we're going to move forward," series star Andy Samberg, who plays Detective Jake Peralta, told People.
-The writers and the cast are talk about "how you make a comedy show about police right now, and if we can find a way of doing that that we all feel morally okay about."
+The writers and the cast are talking about "how you make a comedy show about police right now, and if we can find a way of doing that that we all feel morally okay about."
 But while that is "definitely a challenge," the actor continued, he's certain they'll come up with a way.

 Samberg isn't the first B99 cast member to reveal that the plans for the series moving forward have changed due to George Floyd's death and the protests against police brutality.
 Terry Crews, who stars as Lieutenant Terry Jeffords, previously shared that they're starting over despite already having scripts written.
 "Our showrunner Dan Goor, they had four episodes all ready to go and they just threw them in the trash," he said.
 "Right now we don't know which direction it's going to go in."